vekatze/neut/book/src/statements.md

   function (value: pointer) {
     // .. create a new clone of the value and return it as int ..
   },
+  tag, // integer value
 }
 ```

-`resource` takes two terms.
-The first term ("discarder") receives a value of the type and discards the value.
-The second term ("copier") receives a value of the type and returns the clone of the value (keeping the original value intact).
+`resource` takes three terms.
+The first term ("discarder") receives a value of the type and discards it.
+The second term ("copier") receives a value of the type and returns a clone of the value (keeping the original value intact).
+The third term is a tag that is used when calling `magic call-type(t, 2, (..))`.

 The type of a discarder is `(a) -> unit` for some `a`.
 You might want to call functions like `free` in this term.

-The type of a copier is `(int) -> int` for some `a`.
+The type of a copier is `(a) -> a` for some `a`.
 This `a` must be the same as the `a` used in the discarder.
 You might want to call functions like `malloc` in this term.

+The type of a tag is `int`.

 For example, the following is a definition of a "boxed" integer type with some noisy messages: